joubu/koha-howto/README.md

 ### Follow the tutorial

-Hit [/cgi-bin/koha/how-to.pl](http://localhost:8081/cgi-bin/koha/how-to.pl) and follow the different steps of the tutorial.
+With your devbox running, visit [/cgi-bin/koha/how-to.pl](http://localhost:8081/cgi-bin/koha/how-to.pl) and follow the instructions of the tutorial.

-The first steps are a quick quizz to make sure you understood the basis of our workflow, the you will be guided to
+The first steps are a quick quizz to make sure you understand the basic principles of our workflow.
+After this you will then be guided to:
  * Create your first patch
  * Make sure you patch follows our main guidelines
  * Share your patch with the Koha community